juju4/ansible-MISP/README.md

 * docker and redis can have issue too and it might be necessary to edit systemd config on xenial see task 'docker redis workaround ???'

-* travis tasks seems to stall in some case like for ubuntu trusty.
-Not identified why...

 * CI failing sometimes on `Serialization failure: 1213 Deadlock found when trying to get lock; try restarting transaction`.
 Seems related to [Issue 5004](https://github.com/MISP/MISP/issues/5004) - Open